ashleydavis/Fluent-Behaviour-Tree/README.md

 ## Behaviour Tree Status

-Each behaviour tree node can return one of the following status codes:
+Behaviour tree nodes return the following status codes:

 - *Success*: Whatever the node was doing has finished and succeeded.
 - *Failure*: Whatever the node was doing has finished, but failed.